Wet chemistry: Volumetric analysis

-Titration is called volumetric analysis since it relies on volume measurements to determine the quantity of a chemical.
-A reagent with a known volume and concentration is added to a solution with an unknown substance and concentration.
+Volumetric analysis or titration relies on volume measurements to determine the quantity of a chemical.
+A reagent with a known volume and concentration is added to a solution with an unknown substance or concentration.
 The amount of reagent required for a change to occur is proportional to the amount of the unknown substances.
 This reveals the amount of the unknown substance present.
 If no visible change is present, an indicator is added to the solution.
 For example, a pH indicator changes color based on the pH of the solution.
 The exact point where the color change occurs is called the endpoint.
 Since the color change can occur very suddenly, it is important to be extremely precise with all measurements.

 Colorimetry

 Colorimetry is a unique method since it has both qualitative and quantitative properties.
 Its qualitative analysis involves recording color changes to indicate a change has occurred.
 This can be a change in shading of the color or a change into a completely different color.
 The quantitative aspect involves sensory equipment that can measure the wavelength of colors.
-Changes in wavelengths can be precisely measured and help indicate changes.
+Changes in wavelengths can be precisely measured and indicate changes in the mixture or solution.